Hiking & Trekking Tours & Trips in Madeira

 UNESCO laurel forests and Paul da Serra plateau showcase Madeira's diverse landscapes.
 Daily hikes cover 10-17km with elevation gains up to 550m, including Levada do Rei and Levada Nova trails.
 Selected hotels serve as bases while discovering the island's unique ecosystems.

-Duration 8 days Destinations Porto da Cruz, Machico, Sao Vicente, Porto Moniz, Calheta, Funchal, Monte Age Range 2 to 80 year olds Operated in English, German Physical Rating Moderate Distance 53 mi Operator Eurohike From
+Duration 8 days Destinations Porto da Cruz, Machico, Sao Vicente, Porto Moniz, Calheta, Funchal, Monte Age Range All Ages Welcome Operated in English, German Physical Rating Moderate Distance 53 mi Operator Eurohike From

-Duration 8 days Destinations Porto da Cruz, Machico, Sao Vicente, Porto Moniz, Calheta, Funchal, Monte Age Range up to 99 year olds Operated in English, German Physical Rating Moderate Distance 53 mi Operator Eurohike From
+Duration 8 days Destinations Porto da Cruz, Machico, Sao Vicente, Porto Moniz, Calheta, Funchal, Monte Age Range All Ages Welcome Operated in English, German Physical Rating Moderate Distance 53 mi Operator Eurohike From

 Diverse landscapes unfold from the scenic Levada do Caniçal to the spectacular 25 waterfalls trail.
 Pico Ruivo offers panoramic Atlantic views, while Quinta Grande presents rural paths.
 Guided hikes lead to Machico Valley and Funchal's botanical gardens, with traditional Espetada lunch breaks.